raspberry-pi-nano

 Help in Nano

-As with many tools in Linux, Nano offers different aids to make its use easier.
+As with many tools in Linux, Nano offers different forms of help to make its use easier.
 The first way to get help is before launching Nano, by running the following command:

 nano -?

-It will show us a very long list of options that we can use to launch Nano and modify its behavior.
+It will show a very long list with options we can use to launch Nano and modify its behavior.

 raspberry-pi-nano-ayudas

-On the other hand, within Nano we can use the key combination:
+On the other hand, inside Nano we can use the key combination:

 Ctrl+G #Show help

-And it will show us another very long list of options, commands, and shortcuts that we can use in Nano.
+And it will show another very long list with options, commands, and shortcuts we can use in Nano.

 raspberry-pi-nano-ayuda

-Keep in mind that it is not about knowing all the options by heart, but about knowing that they exist and being able to find them quickly if we need them.
+Keep in mind that it’s not about memorizing all the options, but knowing they exist and knowing how to find them quickly if we need them.

 If you are already very advanced users (congratulations!), you can hide the shortcut bar with the key combination: